ressof/samsungctl/README.rst

 Command line usage
 ==================
-For H and J series encryopted comnmands. using python do something like this
+For H and J series encrypted comnmands. using python do something like this:

+pip install pycryptodome

 .. code-block:: python